LeoSchuhmann/-sqli/README.md

 # -sqli
 index.html as main navigation file.

-composer.json and index.php just needed for deplying it with heroku
+composer.json and index.php just needed for deploying it with heroku

 Have fun testing out some SQL-Injections and watching the Query the create!